StetHD/tarifa-book/project/index.md

 # Anatomy of a tarifa project

-This is how a tarifa project looks like:
+This is what a tarifa project looks like:

 ```
 |-- app